OfirIsakov/Minecraft-Ofirs-Essentials-Plugin/README.md

-# Minecraft-Ofirs-Essentials-Plugin
+# OfirsEssentials- Minecrfat Plugin
-Essentials minecraft plugin.
+Essentials Minecraft plugin.

 ## THIS IS STILL IN BETA!
 ITS FULL OF BUGS!